cs1302uga/cs1302-minesweeper-alpha/README.md

 If there has been an update and you have already cloned the project to Nike, then you can update your copy of the project using the `$ git pull` command while inside of your project directory.

+## Grade Replacement

+Students may use the grade they earn on this **make-up project** to replace the grade they earned on their **cs1302-latin-squares** project.
+Under no circumstance will a grade replacement opportunity be made available for any other project in **Fall 2019**.

 ## Project Description